flub78/trello-backend/doc/devops.md

 ## CI/CD Pipeline

-Everytime that some code is checked in.
+Every time that some code is checked in.

 * Unit tests are run
 * In case of success